Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T2A

 Memory Aid

-Real-World Application
+Real-World Example

 You're testing your new antenna and want to make a brief transmission to check SWR and signal strength.
 You key up and say 'Kilo Alpha One Bravo Charlie, testing' or send your call sign in Morse code.
 This identifies your station during the test transmission, which is required even for brief equipment tests.

-FCC Part 97.119Key Concepts
+Reference: FCC Part 97.119

-FCC Part 97.119, Test transmissions, Station identification, Equipment testing
+FCC Part 97.119 Test transmissions Station identification Equipment testing

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T2A topic.